 In this scenario, the homeowner has to understand that a cover crop will not look or feel like a healthy Kentucky bluegrass lawn, but should satisfy the need to cover the soil.

-These are cool season grains that should be broadcast at 2-3 pounds per 1,000 square feet in February or March.
+These are cool season grains that should be broadcast at 2-3 pounds per 1000 square feet in February or March and later for higher elevations.
 Natural precipitation may be sufficient to get them established.
-They are suited for non-traffic areas, as they will grow to two feet tall and brown-out in the heat of summer.
-The sterile triticale will not produce viable seeds so may be a good idea for areas that will eventually be put into turf or garden space.
+They are suited for non-traffic areas, as they will grow to 2 feet tall and brown-out in the heat of summer.
+The Sterile Triticale will not produce viable seeds so may be a good idea for areas that will eventually be put into turf or garden space.
 Winter rye seeds can be a weed problem in seeded turf grass and gardens.
 [Table 4]

 These have the lowest water requirements at 8 inches of precipitation per year and should be considered for areas of a landscape that are being converted to xeric management.
 This is a long-term management decision as the price of these seeds is more than the other options.
-These grasses will not feel like Kentucky bluegrass and will brown out like other cool season grasses.
+These grasses will not feel like Kentucky blue grass and will brown out like other cool season grasses.
 Seed as per perennial species options specifications.
-Seed for native species will be available from local seed sources, such as Pawnee Buttes Seeds.
+Seed for native species will be available from local seed sources.
 [Table 6]

 - Before seeding – Prepare a seedbed for fine grass seed, ideally amending the soil with compost and tilling as deeply as possible.
 If possible, fence off the area from traffic.

 - Seeding – Water area prior to seeding if possible to establish ample soil moisture levels.

 Broadcast the correct amount of seed per area onto a loosely tilled, fine (no soil pieces bigger than 1/4 inch) seedbed.
 Shallowly incorporate seed with garden rake (not a leaf rake) to a depth of 1/4 to 3/4 inch deep.